pingcap/docs/pd-configuration-file.md

 > **Note:**
 >
->Information about the Hot Region is updated every three minutes.
-If the interval is set to less than three minutes, updates in the middle part may be meaningless
+>Information about the hot Region is updated every three minutes.
+If the interval is set to less than three minutes, updates during the interval might be meaningless.

 ### `hot-regions-reserved-days`